judgels/judgels/docs/gabriel_manual.rst

 Running grader
 --------------

 After the installation and configuration are finished, Gabriel can be run using Activator.
-Run this command in **judgels-gabriel** directory:
+Run this command in **gabriel** directory:

 .. sourcecode:: bash